-DE1408-02 Teen Media and Outreach - Think About It Campaign (Media Vendor)
+TSP1508-02 Teen Media and Outreach (Media Vendor and Fiscal Agent)

-This project - a peer-to-peer outreach program modeled after the Texas Transportation Institute's program Teens in the Driver Seat - will engage youth in peer-led education of traffic safety through various activities including media development, community projects, contests, etc. under the umbrella of the Think About It.
-Think.
-Drive.
-Survive. program.
+This project - a peer-to-peer outreach program modeled after the Texas Transportation Institute's program Teens in the Driver Seat - will engage youth in peer-led education of traffic safety through various activities including media development, community projects, contests, etc. under the umbrella of North Dakota's Code for the Road. campaign.

-This program, including the slogan, was developed by a teen advisory group established by the TSO.
+This program is guided by a teen advisory group established by the TSO.
 The advisory group continues to build capacity within the program to increase peer-to-peer teen traffic safety outreach in the state.